markkvdb/blog/README.md

 ## Setup Instructions

 1. Generate a copy of this repo by clicking [on this link](https://github.com/fastai/fastpages/generate).
 Make sure to sign in to your account, or you will see a 404 error.
-Furthremore, **do not check the `include all branches` checkbox**.
+Furthermore, **do not check the `include all branches` checkbox**.
 Name your repo anything you like **except** {your-username}.github.io.

 2. **GitHub Actions will automatically open a PR** on your new repository ~ 30 seconds after the copy is created.
 Follow the instructions in that PR to continue.